By Katherine Olivetti

 Unfortunately prolonged leisure is not one of the key factors associated with longevity.
 Staying active is a key factor.
 Dr. Michael Craig Miller, an assistant professor of psychiatry at the Harvard Medical School assures you that the trick is to find a balance of activities that draw you in and stretch you out.
 He says, “We grow and keep our brains alive by being engaged with things that challenge us.”

 A certain amount of stress is good for you.
-After years of teaching yoga, meditation, and stress is goodways to reduce stress, psychologist, author, and well-known Stanford University teacher Kelly McGonigal has revised her ideas about stress in her book (which I highly recommend).
+After years of teaching yoga, meditation, and ways to reduce stress, psychologist, author, and well-known Stanford University teacher Kelly McGonigal has revised her ideas about stress in her book (which I highly recommend).

 Note the subtitle: WHY STRESS IS GOOD FOR YOU and HOW TO GET GOOD AT IT!